 - 1/4″ diameter wooden dowel rod

-- white glue, not yellow carpenter’s glue
+- water-soluble white glue or hide glue, but not yellow carpenter’s glue or gorilla glue

 - spray bottle

-- bath towel
+- bath towel or hand towel

-DETERMINE CORRECT SIZE CHAIR CANE
+DETERMINE CORRECT SIZE CHAIR CANE TO uSE

 Then for every six inches that has the number of holes below, buy the size cane listed on the right: